vanessa-tm/capstone/README.md

 - Javascript
 - React
 - Express
+- Node.js
 - MySQL
 - Github

 ### APIs

-An external API will be created to manage information about grocery store items and their aisle locations.
+An external API was developed to manage information about grocery store items and their corresponding aisle locations, while another API was designed to handle user-specific saved lists.

 ### Sitemap

-Home Page - where user can find saved grocery lists.
+- Home Page: Allows users to access their saved grocery lists.
-Grocery List Page - where user can add, edit and cross-off items pucked up.
+- Create Grocery List: Enables users to create a new grocery list by providing a list name and adding items.
+- Edit Grocery List: Lets users update a saved grocery list by adding additional items.
+- View Grocery List: Displays saved grocery lists organized by aisle, allowing users to mark items off as they are completed.
-Store Setup Page - where user can find information on all the aisles and locations.
+- Store Setup Page: Provides detailed information about all aisles and their respective locations within the store.

 ### Mockups